 SWIFT codes are unique identification numbers assigned to a bank or a financial institution around the world.

-The acronym SWIFT stands for the “Society for Worldwide Interbank Financial Telecommunication”, an organization that provides a network for institutions worldwide to send and receive information about financial transactions.
+Why is it called SWIFT Code?
+It’s called SWIFT, not because it means your remittance will be quick, but because SWIFT is actually an acronym for the “Society for Worldwide Interbank Financial Telecommunication” — an organization that provides a network for institutions worldwide to send and receive information about financial transactions.

-SWIFT code is the popular term for the Bank Identifier Code (BIC).
-These codes are typically used when transferring money between banks, particularly for international remittances and wire transfers, and also for the exchange of messages between banks.
+How is SWIFT code different from BIC?
+Well, SWIFT code is actually just the more commonly used term for the Bank Identifier Code (BIC), and the two are pretty much the same.
+The codes are typically used when transferring money between banks (particularly for international remittances and wire transfers) and also for the exchange of messages between banks.

 A typical BIC or SWIFT Code consists of 8 or 11 characters.
 The 8-digit code usually refers to the Headquarters or Head Office of the bank, while the 11-digit code is intended for a specific unit or branch of the bank.

 The format of the 8-digit or 11-digit SWIFT code (or BIC) typically means:

 - Next 2 characters – Location Code (may consist of letters and numbers)

 - Last 3 characters – Branch Code (these characters are optional; may consist of letters and numbers; if “XXX” is used, the BIC / Swift Code refers to the Main Branch or Head Office)